ProtAAPP/CuchiBerryRobin/README.md

 # CuchiBerryRobin
 Your own RaspberryRobin Emulation, infect USB and get the payload from de internet.
-As Shown in RootedCon2023.